TobleMiner/blinkekatze-firmware/README.md

 # Limitations

-Currently the firmware can not program the battery gauge of Blinkekatzen by itself.
+Currently the firmware does not program the battery gauge of Blinkekatzen by itself.
-There is some infrastructure to implement this in the future however it will likely require adding a soft I2C implementation due to extreme response times and clock stretching of the gauge beyond what the ESP32-C3 supports in hardware.
+An experimental method for programming battery gauges is implemented and can be enabled through menuconfig.
+However it is currently not recommended to do so since it has been barely tested and might brick battery gauges.
 I'm using BQStudio and an EV2400 for programming at the moment.

 # Dependencies